Short-form content: History

-Short videos became popular in the 2010s.
+Short videos became popular in the 2010s, building a part of Internet culture by members of Generation Z and continuing with Generation Alpha.

 Snapchat started allowing users to share 10-second videos in 2012.
 Vine, which was launched in 2013 and restricted videos to a maximum length of six seconds, helped short-form videos achieve mainstream popularity and gave rise to a new generation of public figures such as Kurtis Conner, David Dobrik, Danny Gonzalez, Drew Gooden, Liza Koshy, Shawn Mendes, Jake Paul, Logan Paul, and Lele Pons.
 Instagram responded to Vine's popularity by adding the ability to share 15-second videos in 2013, and has since expanded its video functionality with numerous additional features, including Reels.

 Following Vine's closure in 2017, most of its notable users began making longer videos on YouTube.
 After TikTok merged with Musical.ly in 2018, TikTok became the most widely used short-form video app and has since become one of the world's most popular apps.
 In 2020, Vine co-founder Dom Hofmann launched Vine's intended successor Byte (later renamed Clash and then Huddles).
-In 2021, as a response to the ever-increasing competition presented by TikTok, YouTube launched YouTube Shorts to host videos up to a maximum length of 60 seconds, later extending it to 3 minutes in 2024.
-YouTube Shorts collectively earned over 5 trillion views within 6 months.
+In 2021, as a response to the ever-increasing competition presented by TikTok, YouTube launched YouTube Shorts to host videos up to a maximum length of 60 seconds.
+The run time was extended up to three minutes in October 2024.
+YouTube Shorts collectively earned over five trillion views within six months of inception.

-Business models of short video platforms
+Business models of short-form video platforms

 Advertising revenue

-Advertising is still the most basic profit model of short video platforms.
+Advertising is the most basic profit model of short video platforms.
 Platforms achieve precision marketing through information flow advertising, short video interstitial advertising and brand cooperation promotion.
 For example, TikTok Ads allows brands to deliver targeted ads based on user interests, viewing behavior and social interactions to increase advertising conversion rates.
 However, as users' tolerance for advertising decreases, platforms are exploring more interactive and immersive advertising formats, such as AR filter ads and brand challenges.